 Until 4Q2003, light fuel oil used for heating purposes was tax-free.
 From 1Q2004 onwards, light fuel oil used for heating purposes is subject to a partial refund on the applicable excise duties.
 The rates shown in the tables at the end of this section are net of rebates.
-However, the VAT amount is calculated applying the VAT percentual rates to the Excise Taxation before the rebates (for instance, in 1Q2021 the VAT amount is calculated based on 9 950 CZK/1000l instead of 660 CZK/1000l).
+However, the VAT amount is calculated applying the VAT percentual rates to the Excise Taxation before the rebates (for instance, since 1st June 2022 the VAT amount calculated has been based on 8 450 CZK/1000l instead of 660 CZK/1000l).